keif/Busy_Tag_Spotify_Widget/readme.md

     The application will prompt you to provide your Spotify Client ID or use the default.

-3. **Provide Drive Letter:**
+3. **Provide Volume Path:**

-	Enter the drive letter assigned to the Busy Tag device (e.g., D) when prompted.
+	Enter the volume path assigned to the Busy Tag device when prompted.
+On macOS, press Enter to use the default `/Volumes/NO NAME`, or enter a custom path.
+On Windows, enter the drive letter (e.g., `D`).

 4. **Automatic Operation:**

-	The widget will start fetching the current Spotify track information, updating the Busy Tag device with the album art, track name, and artist details.
+	The widget will start fetching the current Spotify track information, updating the Busy Tag device with the album art, track name, artist details, and automatically setting LED colors to match the album artwork.

 ### Example

 After running the script, you should see output similar to this in your terminal:
 ```
 Please enter your Spotify Client ID (press Enter to use the default):
 Authorization: Ok.
-Please enter the drive letter assigned to Busy Tag device (e.g., D): D
+Please enter the volume path assigned to Busy Tag (or press Enter for '/Volumes/NO NAME'):
+Ok.
 Track changed.
 Now playing: Shape of You by Ed Sheeran
+Image saved successfully to: /Volumes/NO NAME/current_track_image.png
+Extracted LED color from album art: #1FDB62
+LED color set to: #1FDB62
+Config written with LED color: #1FDB62
+BusyTag config updated to display: current_track_image.png
 ```

-The Busy Tag device will display the album art, track name, and artist.
+The Busy Tag device will display the album art, track name, artist, and the LEDs will glow with colors extracted from the album artwork.
 Sample:

 <img src="/current_track_image_sample.png" alt="Current Track Image" width="300" height="390"/>